 Value Basis - The ECV was determined by a comparable sales analysis using the National Data Collective subscription service.
-The ECV is approximately \$320,000.
+Since there was no comparable sales data for PF zoning, the ECV was based on vacant miscellaneous land use.
+The ECV was determined to be approximately \$290,000.
 Local factors that may affect land value were not taken into consideration.
 Therefore, the actual value of the property may vary greatly from the ECV.
 The ECV is only a planning number and should not be relied upon as a basis for actual value.